costa-rica/NativeStuff18-CircleSwipePad/README.md

-# React Native Stuff - Circle touch pad
+# React Native Stuff - Circle Swipe Pad

 ## Description

-Circle touch pad
+See GestureScreen06.
+Uses Gesture detector to display cicle swipe pad on tap of screen. then the circle tap senses swiping.
+Swipe kept inside the inner circle hides the circle swipe pad

 ## Environment Variables